Installing Jitsi Meet on Debian Buster

 - integrated chat

-- You have a Scaleway Instance running Debian Buster (for better performance, we recommend that you use an instance with at least 4 GB of RAM - DEV1-M or larger)
+- An Instance running on Debian Buster with at least 4 GB of RAM.

 Installing Jitsi Meet